A trip to the Simpson Desert is the ultimate outback adventure.

-Hema’s Great Desert Tracks Atlas & Guide is the ultimate outback track guide.
+Hema’s Great Desert Tracks Map Pack is the ultimate outback track guide.
 As well as the Simpson Desert, it covers every desert track right across Australia.

 However, its coverage of the Simpson is excellent.
 You’ll find lots of information on all of the tracks which cross the desert, what to take, how to prepare your vehicle, and an overview of the flora, fauna and cultural history of this fascinating place.

-This is a large format, ring bound book printed on specially coated paper to make it hard wearing.
+This is a large format, r4 map pack printed on specially coated paper to make it hard wearing.
 In other words, it’s especially suited to bumping along in the back of a 4WD across the desert.

-If you are planning a trip to the desert, DO NOT leave home without this book.
+If you are planning a trip to the desert, DO NOT leave home without this map pack.

-In fact, we’d advise that you buy this book before you go (it’s only about $45) to do all of your trip planning.
+In fact, we’d advise that you buy this book before you go to do all of your trip planning.

-Whether you’re a ‘desert lover’ (AKA seriphile) or just someone looking for a serious 4WD journey, this informative guide with its complete atlas of easy-to-follow maps, is an indispensable companion.
+Whether you’re a ‘desert lover’ (AKA seriphile) or just someone looking for a serious 4WD journey, this informative guide with its easy-to-follow maps, is an indispensable companion.

 Another of our favourites is Hema’s Simpson Desert Map.

-Just like the Hema Desert Tracks Guide, Hema’s Simpson Desert Map packed with must-know details.
+Just like the Hema Desert Tracks Guide, Hema’s Simpson Desert Map is packed with must-know details.